LUCID-staff/Lucid-Staff/Information for Training Hosts.md

 - Prepare List of Minigames
 - When event ends, you must list top 3 players with score and rest of the players.
 - You must give First place **4 Points**, Second Place **3 Points**, Third Place **2 Points** and Rest of players can get **1 Point** for participating.
+*Please ask Administrator or above to give out Points, just give them the list of players and how many points they gotten from it.*

 ## Competitive
 - Must have Supervisor